zry98/movistar-home-hacks/RG3205W/README.en.md

 ### Rev4

-If you got a Rev4 variant, you are so lucky that it doesn't have any restrictions in the ROM, so you can just enable the Developer options by tapping the build number 7 times, then enable USB debugging and do stuff via ADB.
+If you got a Rev4 variant, you are so lucky that it doesn't have any restrictions in the ROM, so you can just enable the Developer options by tapping the build number 7 times, then enable USB debugging and do any kind of stuff via ADB.

 ### Rev5